 Best Pool: Hotel Tiber Fiumicino

-Hotel Tiber Fiumicino takes your typical airport stay up a notch with its location — right on the side of the Tiber — and a rooftop pool (with a bar) that looks out over the sea.
+Hotel Tiber Fiumicino takes your typical airport stay up a notch with its location — right on the side of the Tiber River — and a rooftop pool (with a bar) that looks out over the sea.
 The hotel is distinctly shaped like a ship, but don’t expect berths in these rooms; instead, they’re very spacious and incredibly clean.
 Breakfast is included in the room rate and is very good, with hot dishes like bacon and eggs.
 An airports shuttle is available and the hotel is just a 10-minute ride away.
 Despite the close proximity, however, you'll sleep soundly here — guests report that no airport noise permeates the hotel’s walls.